RogerBFPV/ZippyDecoder/doc/Software Setup.md

 * If the system connects to a local wifi, then it will not create a local hotspot.
 Use the admin console to your WiFi router to determine the IP address assigned..
 * If the system is connected via ethernet to a local router, use the router console to determine the ip address assigned.
 * If there is no local Wifi, and no Ethernet, then the system should have created a local hotspot:
- SSID: NuclearHazard
+ SSID: NuclearQuads
  password: nuclearhazard
  Connect your computer to this router, and the IP address should be 10.42.0.1

  Connect to the system and login via ssh.
 ```
-ssh NuclearHazard@10.42.0.1 (or your ip address
+ssh NuclearQuads@10.42.0.1 (or your ip address
 ```

  Run the command